Make Four Season Trees!

 - Spring: Have him use light green construction paper to make leaves for the spring tree.
 Let him glue the popcorn on to make flowers.

 - Summer: Have him use dark green construction paper to make leaves for the spring tree.
 He can also draw fruit on the tree or glue colorful buttons or circular scraps of red or orange paper.

-- Autumn: Use the yellow, orange and red construction paper to make autumn colored leaves for the fall tree.
+- Fall: Use the yellow, orange and red construction paper to make autumn- colored leaves for the fall tree.

-- Hang the pictures up in your house so you can enjoy all of the seasons no matter what the weather is outside!
+- Hang the pictures up in your house so you can enjoy all of the seasons no matter the time of year!

-Throughout the year, point out the pictures of the seasons and talk about how the trees look outside.
+At select intervals during the year, point out the tree pictures and talk about how the trees look outside.